kostasKar/logoMor/README.md

 - The user can enable an orientation and turning assistant that is displayed on the drawing avatar to help during programming
 - The editor has many IDE features as auto-completion, auto-indentation, keyword highlighting (also distinguishing plain commands from move commands), search highlighting, auto bracket closing etc
 - With the 'Share' button you can create a shareable link that includes the source code in the editor
+- 3D primitives commands are available for box, sphere, torus, ellipsoid, cylider, cone
+- .STL files can be uploaded and rendered into the sketch by using the model command

 ## Contributing
 I would love to receive any LogoMor sketches and include them to the Demos